 What is a Health Educator?

-A health educator is someone who teaches people how to incorporate positive and healthy habits into their lives.
-They develop programs and materials that promote wellness, and that encourage children and adults to make healthy decisions.
-Health educators work in a variety of settings, including schools, hospitals, non-profit organizations, government, doctors’ offices, private businesses, and colleges.
+A health educator promotes incorporating positive and healthy habits into people's lives.
+They also develop programs and materials that promote and encourage children and adults to make healthy decisions.

 What does a Health Educator do?

 Health educators teach people how to live a healthier lifestyle, and also give them tools that can help them avoid health issues.

 Education may involve communicating the importance of nutrition, and avoiding unhealthy habits like smoking or too much alcohol consumption.